 In general, this framework will allow you to write code once and apply it to every platform.
 But compatibility on every type of mobile app platform isn’t always guaranteed, often requiring developers to load a different set of components that work.

-These modifications can take a bite out of your development time.
+These modifications can take a bite out of your development time and even affect React Native app cost.
 Code reusability is an area that in the future we hope the framework will address.

 Like other programs developed by Google, Flutter offers many integrated quality-control testing features.
 Want to test an individual widget?
 You can.
 Want to run Integration tests?
 No problem.
 All these capabilities come on board.
 And even better, it provides lots of detailed testing documentation.